-- index (mandatory): One or more names of the indices that should be deleted.
-If only one index should be deleted, you can use a string otherwise this needs to be a list of strings. - only-if-exists (optional, defaults to true): Defines whether an index should only be deleted if it exists. - request-params (optional): A structure containing any request parameters that are allowed by the delete index API.
+• index (mandatory): The name of the index that should be deleted.

+- only-if-exists (optional, defaults to true): Defines whether an index should only be deleted if it exists. - request-params (optional): A structure containing any request parameters that are allowed by the delete index API.